 The Company is also aware of the potential risk of the loss of pilots.
-In financial year 2008 the aviation world was hit with a world wide pilot shortage that resulted in Rex's pilot ranks being decimated, losing 50% (annualised) of its pilots in the fiscal year ending June 2008.
-In response, the Company began its own pilot cadet training programme which has been operating successfully for eight years from its pilot training academy AAPA in Wagga Wagga NSW.
-The success of the cadet pilot programme is clearly demonstrated in the exceptionally low attrition rates over the past three financial years.
+In FY 08 the aviation world was hit with a worldwide pilot shortage that resulted in Rex's pilot ranks being decimated, losing 50% (annualised) of its pilots in the fiscal year ending June 2008.
+In response, the Company began its own pilot cadet training programme which has been operating successfully for nine years from its pilot training academy AAPA in Wagga Wagga NSW.
+The success of the cadet pilot programme is clearly demonstrated in the steady and low attrition rates over the past seven FYs.

-Pilot attrition rate for the past 10 years
+Pilot attrition for the past 10 years.